Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Related Work

-\textbf{Time Series Datasets.} We provide a summary and comparison of existing time series datasets in ~\autoref{tab:datasets}, with additional details and citations in the Appendix.
+\textbf{Time Series Datasets.} We provide a summary and comparison of existing time series datasets in ~\autoref{tab:datasets}.
 These datasets are mostly designed for the rolling forecasting and temporal point process tasks discussed above.
 Popular datasets for rolling forecasting cover domains like energy and weather \citep{electricityloaddiagrams20112014_321, nrel2025solar, bgcjena2025weather, Lai_2018, iif2025timeseries}.
 Common datasets for temporal point processes encompass domains like transportation and online activity \citep{nyctlc2025tripdata, mo2023ubernyc, caltrans2025pems, stolfo1999kddcup, muonneutrino2017wikitraffic, zhao2015seismic}.
 While these datasets have driven advancement in their respective areas, they do not capture clear lead-lag relationships central to our task---they omit two axes that are \emph{central} to LLF: (i) \emph{Cross-channel prediction:} models must map an early ``lead'' channel to a delayed ``lag'' channel related to the same entity. (ii) \emph{Cross-series generalization:} models are trained on many entities and evaluated on \emph{new} entities that appear only at test time.

 Although there are lines of work developing cross-series/variate capability with these datasets \citep{zhou2021informer}, primary benchmark tasks still focus on same-variate prediction.
 Furthermore, the methods are not geared toward learning from thousands---or even millions---of series in order to forecast the future for hundreds of unseen ones.
 For example, traffic datasets treat each sensor (e.g., a camera on a highway) as a variable and extrapolate its own future load; they rarely ask the model to forecast demand at a brand-new sensor from patterns observed at other sensors.